+The indicative mooring arrangement is shown in drawing DR-150902-001 Rev 2.
+The mooring lines are pre-tensioned to 10 kN to ensure an even distribution of the total load on the farm to the mooring lines.
 The mooring lines are pretensioned using a hydraulic ram to take up on the mooring line.
 Once the desired pretension is reached the line is shackled off.
-Each mooring line will consist of a 40 mm diameter polypropylene rope strop connected directly to the spar buoy at one end and to a chain tail at the cage end.
+Each mooring line will consist of a 40 mm diameter polypropylene rope strop connected directly to the anchor at one end and to a chain tail at the top end.
 The purpose of the chain tail is to allow fine adjustment of the line length and thus mooring line tension.
-The chain is connected via a shackle to the anchor pad eyes on the plastic circle structure.
+The chain is connected via a shackle to the anchor padeyes on the farm structure.
 The ends of the polypropylene strops terminate in spliced eyes with hard thimbles and the connection to the anchor and the chain is via shackles.
 This eliminates the need for knots which can significantly reduce the strength of the polypropylene line below the minimum breaking load (MBL).
 The use of spliced eyes and thimbles with connecting shackles keeps the strength of the mooring line close to the MBL of the polypropylene rope.
 Drift algae may attach to the moorings but the additional drag is not significant and will not compromise the moorings or have an impact on the factor of safety.

-The mooring lines from the spar buoy to the seabed are relatively steep to keep the farm within the consented seabed footprint and the polypropylene rope is relatively inflexible.
-The MarineFlex units provide the elastic extension to accommodate the change in mooring line length required and the elastic element prevents snap loading of the mooring lines in wave load conditions.
-The elastic extensions allow the farm to move in response to swell wave action thereby reducing the net wave loading on the structure.
-The screw anchors accommodate uplift loads from the mooring lines.
+A MarineFlex elastic mooring unit will be incorporated in each mooring line to accommodate the high (4 m) tidal range at the mouth of Pelorus Sound.
+The mooring lines are relatively steep to keep the farm within the consented seabed footprint and the polypropylene rope is relatively inflexible.
+The MarineFlex units provide the elastic extension to accommodate the change in mooring line length required and the elastic element prevents snap loading of the mooring lines.